-9 workers found dead in China mine explosion
+9 workers found dead in China mine explosion; toll now 10

 BEIJING (AP) — Chinese rescuers have found the bodies of nine workers in a mine explosion, raising the death toll to 10, officials said Monday.

-Eleven others were rescued earlier after being trapped for two weeks, and one person is still missing at the gold mine in Shandong province.
+Eleven others were rescued a day earlier after being trapped underground for two weeks at the gold mine in Shandong province.
+One person was still missing.

+The cause of the accident at the mine, which was under construction, is under investigation.
+The explosion on Jan.
+10 released 70 tons of debris that blocked a shaft, disabling elevators and trapping workers underground.

 Search efforts will continue for the remaining miner until he is found, said Chen Fei, the mayor of Yantai city, where the mine is located.